On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 Definition \ref{definition:blackregion}, then, is naturally able to accommodate black holes to which the standard paradigm does not directly apply and give the expected results, with no global structure required.

 \begin{example} $M = $ the Kerr spacetime. \end{example} Having seen a successful deviation of Definition \ref{definition:blackregion} from the standard paradigm with the deSitter Schwarzschild spacetime, we now turn to one which may be seen as questionable in the maximally extended Kerr spacetime.
 See the usual (subextremal) Penrose diagram of a $\theta = \frac{\pi}{2}$ slice in Figure \ref{fig:kerr}.
-Depicted there is a point $p$ in a region of type II, with the boundary of its causal future in blue.
+Depicted there is a point $p$ in a region of type II, with the boundary of its causal future shown as blue dotted lines.
 We notice that, though $p$ is in the classic black hole region $\mathscr{B}_c$ with respect to $\mathscr{J}_1^+$ (shown on the right) and $\mathscr{J}_2^+$, it is {\it not} with respect to $\mathscr{J}_3^+$ and $\mathscr{J}_4^+$.
 In fact, it is the case in maximally extended Kerr that every point in $M$ is in the past of the future null infinity associated to some asymptotically flat region, in contrast to region II in Schwarzschild (Figure \ref{fig:schwarzschildEx}) and regions II$_b$ in deSitter Schwarzschild (Figure \ref{fig:deSitterSchwarzschild}).
 Since $\mathscr{B}$ is heuristically supposed to be the intersection of all possible $\mathscr{B}_c$, this means that $\mathscr{B}$ should be empty!

-Indeed, looking at the causal future of $p$ (as for any other point in $M$), we see that upon the removal of the typical singular neighborhood in red, there still remains a sequence limiting to a sufficiently ``late" $\mathscr{J}^+$.
+Indeed, looking at the causal future of $p$ (as for any other point in $M$), we see that upon the removal of the typical singular neighborhood shown (red dotted curves), there still remains a sequence limiting to a sufficiently ``late" $\mathscr{J}^+$.
 This indicates $J^+(p)$ is not singularly compact, and so $p \notin \mathscr{B}$, and $\mathscr{B}$ is empty.
 That is, there is no black region in the Kerr spacetime according Definition \ref{definition:blackregion}.
-This should not be entirely surprising, as there is not any universal sense in which any classic black hole region $\mathscr{B}_c$ is small-- it always contains the entirety of infinitely many asymptotically flat regions.
+This should not be entirely surprising, as there is apparently no universal sense in which any classic black hole region $\mathscr{B}_c$ is small-- it always contains the entirety of infinitely many asymptotically flat regions.